All Episodes

 So I knew it.

-Well, the the Democratic funeral crashers are back.
+Well, the Democratic funeral crashers are back.

-Bill Clinton crashed another uh memorial, this one for one of his uh former aides, Eli Siegel, will have the audio soundbites coming up for you in the next hour.
+Bill Clinton crashed another memorial, this one for one of his former aides, Eli Siegel.

-Sixty-one percent said they're less likely to be sympathetic to the plight of illegals as a result of these protests, while only 32% of respondents said that they're now more sympathetic.
+Asked whether the protests have made likely voters more or less sympathetic toward undocumented workers, 61% said they're less likely to be sympathetic to the plight of illegals as a result of these protests, while only 32% of respondents said that they're now more sympathetic.

-Younger respondents were more likely to be sympathetic than were older participants, and while 56% of Democrats said the protests made them feel more sympathy for unlawful workers, just six percent of Republicans felt that way.
+And while 56% of Democrats said the protests made them feel more sympathy for unlawful workers, just 6% of Republicans felt that way.

-Not surprising, but that's a huge sample, 8,000 uh 8,000 people.
+Not surprising, but that's a huge sample, 8,000 people.

-8,000 uh don't know if it's likely registered whatever voters.
+8,000, don't know if it's likely, registered whatever voters.

-Sixty-six percent of Republicans agreed.
+66% of Republicans agreed.

-So the uh the backlash, the backfire is uh is continuing.
+So the backlash, the backfire is continuing.

-In fact, there's uh there's other uh poll data here.
+In fact, there's other poll data here.

-This is the Times, LA Times Bloomberg poll.
+This is the Times, L.A.
+Times Bloomberg poll.

 Most back a tighter border with a guest worker plan.